dof-dss/architecture-blog/source/blog/2020-07-20-ea-team-launches-architecture-catalogue.html.markdown

 image_alt: Screen shot image of architecture catalogue
 ---

-Today the team launched the Architecture Catalogue in **private beta**.
+Today the team launched the Architecture Catalogue in [private beta](https://www.gov.uk/service-manual/agile-delivery/how-the-beta-phase-works){:class="govuk-link"}.
 The catalogue contains all of the solution building blocks (physical components) used by the NICS to build digital services for its customers.

 The catalogue enables you to: